dmapper/server-query/README.md

   // Used to whitelist a collection globally store.allowCollection('objects');
+  store.allowCollection('objects2');
 }

 ```

-The collection whitelisting allows you to bypass all server-side checks
+In order to bypass all server-side checks for queries on some collections, just
+add those collection to the whitelist using `allowCollection()`.
+This means that
-for queries on a specific collection.
-This means that you will be able to run
-`model.query()` on those collections on the server as well as on the client.
+you will be able to user the usual `model.query()` on those collections - both
+server-side and client-side.
 If you want to fine-grained access control to collections, please have a look
 at [`share-access`](https://github.com/dmapper/share-access) module.